USD/JPY Remains Below Monthly PP | Action Forex

-The USD/JPY currency pair declined to the support level— weekly S2 at 106.09 and reversed north.
-During today’s morning, the pair was trading near the resistance level—the monthly PP at 107.33.
+At the end of last week, the USD/JPY currency pair tested the monthly PP at 107.33.
+During today’s morning, the pair was trading near the given resistance.

-If the predetermined resistance holds, it is likely that a reversal south could occur, and the exchange rate could decline to the support formed by the 55– and 100-hour SMAs, as well the Fibo 38.20% near 106.85.
+It is likely that the exchange rate could gain support from the 55-hour SMA near 107.15.
+Thus, some upside potential could prevail in the market, and the rate could target the 107.60 level.

 - advertisement -